 About the Equality Can’t Wait Challenge

 The Equality Can’t Wait Challenge, which will award $40 million to help expand women’s power and influence in the United States by 2030, has announced 10 projects that will move on to the final stage of the competition.
-The Equality Can’t Wait Challenge is hosted by Pivotal Ventures, with additional support from MacKenzie Scott and Charles and Lynn Schusterman Family Philanthropies.
+The Equality Can’t Wait Challenge is hosted by Pivotal Ventures, with additional support from MacKenzie Scott and Dan Jewett, and Charles and Lynn Schusterman Family Philanthropies.

 The goal of the Challenge is to provide funding for innovative solutions that enable more women, particularly Black, Indigenous, and other women of color, to be in positions to make decisions, control resources, and shape policies and perspectives in their homes, workplaces, and communities.

 Proposals were evaluated during a three-month process that included peer reviews, as well as a review by an expert panel of 130 leaders from sectors including philanthropy, media, entrepreneurship, finance, and academia.
 The evaluations were based on four criteria: whether the proposals were transformative, innovative, equitable, and feasible.
 The finalist projects that emerged from the Challenge process more than met these criteria, covering a broad range of topic areas, organization sizes, geographies, and populations.

 The 10 finalists will receive $100,000 planning grants and will work with an all-women team of advisors, led by Mt.
 Auburn Associates, to strengthen, revise, and re-submit their proposed solutions in May 2021, to ensure projects are strategic, measurable, and ready for implementation.